Woke Up Late

 "Woke Up Late" is a song by New Zealand band Drax Project, originally released in November 2017.
 It reached number 15 on the New Zealand Singles Chart and was included on their 2018 EP Noon.

 Background

 In September 2019, Drax Project re-recorded the song for Waiata / Anthems, a collection of re-recorded New Zealand pop songs to promote te Wiki o te Reo Māori (Māori Language Week).
 The new version, retitled "I Moeroa / Woke Up Late", featured lyrics reinterpreted by scholar Tīmoti Kāretu.
 This version reached number six on the New Zealand artists' singles chart.
+On April 25, 2025, a third version was released featuring Malaysian-Australian singer Che'Nelle as part of the band's promotion tour in Japan.